Skip to main content

 Dear [Hiring Manager Name],

-Rooms can be cleaned fast, or they can be cleaned properly and released on time.
+Rooms can be cleaned quickly, or they can be cleaned thoroughly and released on time.
 The best housekeepers do both.
-That balance is what I have built over [number] years in hotels and guest properties, and it is why I am interested in joining [Company Name].
+I have built that balance over [number] years in hotels and guest properties, and that is why I am interested in joining [Company Name].

-In my current role at [Current Employer], I manage a daily room list that regularly includes stayovers, departures, and last-minute priority requests.
-On most shifts, I complete [number] to [number] rooms while keeping defects low and handoff notes clear for front desk and maintenance.
-That range only matters because the work holds up under inspection.
-I check bathroom fixtures, linen presentation, high-touch surfaces, restock levels, and visual consistency before I close a room.
+In my current role at [Current Employer], I manage a daily list with stayovers, departures, and last-minute priority requests.
+Most shifts, I complete [number] to [number] rooms while keeping defects low and handoff notes clear for the front desk and maintenance.
+What matters is that my work holds up under inspection.
+I check bathroom fixtures, linen presentation, high-touch surfaces, restock levels, and visual consistency before closing a room.

-I learned long ago that speed without sequence creates rework.
-My way of protecting quality is simple: I strip and sort first, open the room, clean top to bottom, reset linens before final surfaces, then do a doorway scan before marking the room ready.
-That routine has helped me catch missing amenities, maintenance issues, and guest-left items before they turned into complaints.
+I learned early on that speed without sequence leads to rework.
+My approach is simple: I strip and sort first, open up the room, clean from top to bottom, reset linens before doing final surfaces, then do a doorway scan before marking the room ready.
+That routine helps me catch missing amenities, maintenance issues, or guest items before they become problems.

-One afternoon, two early check-ins were moved forward while a departure room still needed attention after a spill and broken glass.
-I secured the area, cleared the hazard, called maintenance for the damaged tray, shifted my cart to complete the bathroom and bed reset in parallel, and released the room within the updated deadline.
-Front desk was able to check the guest in without apology, and the room stayed complaint-free.
+One afternoon, two early check-ins were moved up while a departure room still needed attention after a spill and broken glass.
+I secured the area, cleared the hazard, called maintenance for the damaged tray, and shifted my cart to complete the bathroom and bed reset in parallel.
+I released the room by the new deadline, so the front desk could check in the guest without delay, and the room stayed complaint-free.

-I would welcome a conversation about your occupancy rhythm, cleaning standards, and where an experienced housekeeper can support the team immediately.
+I would welcome a conversation about your occupancy rhythm, cleaning standards, and where an experienced housekeeper could support your team right away.
 I am ready to contribute from the first rota, not after a long adjustment period.

 Sincerely,